 Family & Community Engagement

-1. Connect in meaningful ways with families through various means to ensure their voices are heard and needs are being identified and met.
+- Connect in meaningful ways with families through various means to ensure their voices are heard and needs are being identified and met

 Expanded Learning Opportunities

-1. Complete a minimum of 50 (part-time), 75 (reduced full time) or 100 (full time) community service hours, assisting various non-profits in the area.
+- Complete a minimum of 100 community service hours, assisting various non-profits in the area.
 As part of community service hours, complete service in honor of 9/11 and plan and execute a special project on Martin Luther King Day that involves at least 6 service hours.

 Compensation and Benefits:

-1. During their 12-month term of service, AmeriCorps members complete a total of 1700 hours of service (about 35 hours/week) and receive a monthly living allowance of $1,375.
+- During their initial 12-month term of service, AmeriCorps members complete a total of 1700 hours of service (about 35 hours/week) and receive a monthly living allowance of $1,375.

-2. At the end of their term of service, members receive an education award of $6,345 to use toward payment of student loans or upcoming college/university/technical school tuition, fees, and/or books.
+- At the end of their first two 12-month terms of service, members receive an education award of $6,345 to use toward payment of student loans or future tuition, fees, and/or books at a college, university or trade school.
 If the member is over the age of 55, they may gift their education award to a child or grandchild.
 All members can receive forbearance of payments on current student loans.